top of page

 Titles:

 Each image must have a unique title that is a description of the image.
-That unique title must be used for entry of that image or of an identical Image into any and all PSA-Recognized exhibitions.
 Titles must be 35 characters or fewer.
 No titles may be visible to the judges, and nothing in the image may identify the maker.
 Titles may not include file extensions such as .jpg or .jpeg (or any other camera capture filenames such as IMG 471).
 Titles may not consist of personal identifiers possibly augmented by a number; or include words such as “untitled” or “no title”.
 Titles may not consist solely of numbers unless those numbers are prominently contained within the image, such as a contestant number in a race.

 Color and Monochrome: